Kate Sessions

-Katherine Olivia "Kate" Sessions (November 8, 1857 – March 24, 1940) was an American botanist, horticulturalist, and landscape architect closely associated with San Diego, California, and known as the "Mother of Balboa Park."
+Katherine Olivia Sessions (November 8, 1857 – March 24, 1940) was an American botanist, horticulturalist, and landscape architect closely associated with San Diego, California.
+She is known as the "Mother of Balboa Park".

-Early life
+Early life and education

 Sessions was born in San Francisco, California, and educated in Oakland.
 At the age of six, she moved with her family to a farm next to Lake Merritt.
-She attended the University of California, Berkeley in 1881 with a degree in natural science.
-While attending a San Francisco business school, at the request of a friend, she moved to San Diego in 1883 to work as an eighth grade teacher and vice principal at Russ School (now San Diego High School).
-She worked at the school for over a year before she left due to health problems.
+She attended the University of California, Berkeley in 1881, earning a degree in natural science.
+While attending a San Francisco business school, at the request of a friend, she moved to San Diego in 1883 to work as an eighth-grade teacher and vice principal at Russ School.
+She worked at the school for over a year before leaving due to health problems.

-Adult life
+Career

-In San Diego, Sessions quickly moved on to her true interest, the cultivation of plants.
+In San Diego, Sessions quickly developed an interest in the cultivation of plants.
 In 1885, she purchased a nursery; within a few years she was the owner of a flower shop as well as growing fields and nurseries in Coronado, Pacific Beach, and Mission Hills.
 The Mission Hills Nursery, which she founded in 1910 and sold to her employees the Antonicelli brothers in 1926, is still in operation.